fagan2888/workshop-cluster-training/docs/index.md

     + If you already know how to, go ahead and install the following packages for Atom:
         - remote-ftp
         - language-stata
-- If you want to use Python at any point, download and install [miniconda](https://docs.conda.io/en/latest/miniconda.html)
+- If you want to use Python at any point, download and install [miniconda](https://docs.conda.io/en/latest/miniconda.html).
+Don't do this step if you already have Anaconda.

-Workshop Topics:
+### Workshop Topics:

 - Basic cluster usage
     + Terminal usage
     + How to submit jobs on the cluster and manage them